 Project lead: Dr Gisela Sole firstname.lastname@example.org

 Dr Meredith Perry, Dr Prasath Jayakaran, Dr Daniel Cury Ribeiro (CHARR, School of Physiotherapy, University of Otago)

 Dr Nicola Swain (Department of Psychological Medicine, University of Otago)

-International collaborator: Dr Craig Wassinger (Department of Physical Therapy, University of East Tennessee, USA)
+International collaborator: Dr Craig Wassinger (Department of Physical Therapy, East Tennessee State University, USA)